TimJN17/milcoms/README.md

 HOW TO: Start typing any of the below words & receive a recommended emjoji.

 ## Features
-This is a limited VS Code Extension for comments & documentation.
+This is a limited VS Code Extension for comments & documentation & only works for Python.

 This project will provide a more enjoyable commenting style.
 This extension enables a commenting style that mirrors some aspects of miltiary weapons system operating manuals.

 This extension will connect the following words [DANGER, CAUTION, ALERT, SUCCESS] with the following emojies: [ ❗, ⚠️, 🚨, ✅].
 More will be added in the future.
+More languages will be added in the future.

 ❗ DANGER : Indicates an imminent hazard that could cause harm to your model (e.g.: regression vs. classificaion; continuous vs. discrete data).